-(VER Zone are then used to determine the system ELCC value discussed in Step 1), the section above.
+The monthly QCC values for each VER Zone are then used to determine the system ELCC value discussed in the section above.

-The second step, which occurs after the system ELCC adjustment, will allocate the allocationmonthly QCC values to each resource will be calculated based on the individual resource's performance during the CCH.
+The second step, which occurs after the system ELCC adjustment, will allocate the monthly QCC values to each resource based on the individual resource's performance during the CCH.

-Resource ELCC = Montly Monthly ELCC MW

-\ (Resource average hourly net power output on top 5% of net load hours (CCH) Zone total average hourly net power output on top 5% of net load hours (CCH)
+Resource ELCC = Monthly ELCC MW (Resource average hourly net power output on top 5% of net load hours (CCH) Zone total average hourly net power output on top 5% of net load hours (CCH)